wizgrav/precedence-maps/README.md

 ### precedence.newStore(name, template)

 + name {String} name of the graph we want to order the map with.
-+ template {Function} Optional, a constructor to create instances of when key is looked up for the first time.
++ template {Function} Optional, a constructor to create instances of when a new key is accessed.

 ## Tests